computski/ESP_DCC_controller_w_railcom/README.md

 2025-05-13 fixed a bug in global.h which incorrectly defined the drive pins for the 2-pin drive arrangement on the LMD18200.
 Railcom detector now works properly and with loco facing in either direction.

 2025-11-05 adding support for JMRI and LocoNet over TCP.
 Work in progress.

+2026-02-19 LocoNet working, added support for OPC_IMM dcc immediate messages which allows use of multi aspect signals